ahort0bCCAC/dat129_ccac/_finalProject/README.md

 ## Social Security Administration Names database.

 The Social Security Adminsitration has name, gender and occurences* data available for each year of birth after 1879.
-This data is available in .txt files as national data (one file per year), state data (one file per state), and teritory data (one file per teritory).
+This data is available in .txt files as national data (one file per year), state data (one file per state), and territory data (one file per territory).
 I have chosen to work with national data for this project.  *To safeguard privacy, the SSA restricts the list of names to those with at least 5 occurrences. https://www.ssa.gov/oact/babynames/limits.html